prolic/HumusAmqp/docs/articles/getting_started.rst

 Configure your container to return the DriverFactory for the Driver class.
 If your container supports configuration by array like Zend\ServiceManager f.e., this should look similar to this.
+For integration with the Symfony Framework use the `Symfony container-interop bundle <https://github.com/proophsoftware/prooph-interop-bundle>`_.

 .. code-block:: php